Types of Checklist: “READ-DO” checklist and “DO-CONFIRM” checklist

 ☐ Sort messages in social network “B”

-If you suddenly decided to be inspired by this example to build your digital hygiene, please know that this checklist is not perfect.
-Its problem is that the tasks described can hide the unpredictable amount of work.
+If you feel inspired by this basic example to improve your digital hygiene, please note that this is not a good checklist.
+Its flaw lies in the tasks, which can involve an unpredictable amount of work.
 There may be 0 emails, or there may be 100.
-To work with such unpredictability, the checklist items need to be more detailed.
-This was discussed in one of the previous materials.

 ☐ Email inboxes are empty